 - Dandelions are often seen as weeds and therefore are usually killed off.
 Little do people know how extraordinary these plants are when it comes to health benefits.
 Combining one tablespoon of dried root into a cup of hot water makes a tincture that can be drunk up to three times a day.
 Alcohol-based tinctures are sometimes recommended due to the bitter principles being more soluble in alcohol.
 Dried leaves can be added to boiling water and drank up to three times a day as an appetite stimulant or mild diuretic.
 Dandelions are especially helpful in treating any phase of menses as well.

 - Plantain is a common weed in America both in lawns and fields, but don’t let this humble plant fool you.
 A small plant with a rubbery feel and parallel veins, plantain’s green leaves can be made into a paste and applied to venomous stings and bites.
-Snake bites are a little too extreme for the plant to handle but it can neutralize bee, wasp, and scorpion stings.
-Replace the paste when it dries out, plantain also offers quick relief.
+Snake bites are a little too extreme for the plant to handle, but it may neutralize bee, wasp, and scorpion stings.
+Replace the paste when it dries out.

 The best thing about these plants and many others with medical benefits is they can be easily found, even in your backyard.
 You don’t have to go to the store for everything, but if something is severe, you should still seek professional help.
 Practice learning these recipes and executing the process of making them so you don’t have to learn on-the-fly and under pressure.